 7. Westerkerk Church

 Next to the Anne Frank Museum lies Western Church also known as Westerkerk, which is an 85-meter tower with Gothic architecture inspiration that was placed there in memory of Emperor Maximilian and is an epic experience.

 Popularly known as Hortus Botanicus Amsterdam, was founded in 1638 that started as an herb garden for doctors, now introduces us to various exotic flowers and plants around the world.

 9. The Amsterdam Museum

-The museum is famous for prehistoric finds, old shooting galleries, graphics, and drawings that display the role of the ever-evolving city of Amsterdam in the world and it’s a contribution with numerous courtyards that showcase you the same.
+The museum is famous for prehistoric finds, old shooting galleries, graphics, and drawings that display the role of the ever-evolving city of Amsterdam in the world and it’s contribution with numerous courtyards that showcase the same.